 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GF7 lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
+Both the GF7 and the A9 have been discontinued, but can regularly be found used on eBay.
+The GF7 was replaced by the Panasonic GX850, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Panasonic GF7 and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DMC-GF7:

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (107x65mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 407g or 60 percent) and hence easier to carry around.